Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Known Bugs

-- The cards flip too fast on mobile.
-I tried to fix it with the time out in JS, but then it flips too slowly on desktop.
-Eventually gave the flipping a time out of 10, which improves it a little bit.
 - When you find all the matches at 0 seconds, it shows both modals.
+Tried to fix it with if statements but did not work.
 - You do not see the background slide clearly on the buttons on mobile.

 ## Deployment